tbxy09/vim-minisnip/README.md

     |_| |_| |_|_|_| |_|_|___/_| |_|_| .__/
                                     |_|

-Minisnip is a tiny plugin that allows you to quickly insert "templates" into files.
+Minisnip allows you to quickly insert "templates" into files.
 Among all the other snippet plugins out there, the primary goal of minisnip is to be as minimal and lightweight as possible.

+There is a deoplete source available [here](https://github.com/joereynolds/deoplete-minisnip)

 ## Installation